kainwei/test_terraform/README.md

 This is a terraform test code that implements the following features.

 - A VPC. include a subnet, route table, and internet gateway.
-- An EC2 instance, running a web server
+- An EC2 instance, running a web server(http://aws-assignment-elb-2069037378.ap-southeast-2.elb.amazonaws.com/)
 - This use AWS Free Tier instance
-- An Application Load Balancer targeting the EC2 instance.(http://aws-assignment-elb-2069037378.ap-southeast-2.elb.amazonaws.com/)
+- An Application Load Balancer targeting the EC2 instance.
 - All the resouces use modules and input/output variables
 - EC2 instances can only access through 22 port
-- Can modify EC2 instances count through variable setting and trigger ci/cd pipeline
+- Can modify EC2 instances account and trigger ci/cd pipeline

 # How to  deploy

 ## CI/CD automatic deploy

 # GitlabCI [![Build Status](http://img.shields.io/travis/fatih/hclfmt.svg?style=flat-square)](http://3.88.51.197/root/terraform_test/pipelines)

-http://3.88.51.197/root/terraform_test/pipelines (This is my personal Gitlabci)

 I created a ci/cd pipeline to automatically deploy terraform code, set github webhook, once there's a push action happened,it will trigger automatic deployment.

 ![GitlabCICD](img/cicd.png)